vitalab/vitalab.github.io/article/_posts/2024-05-24-universeg.md

 # Introduction

 There are many known issues related to clinical use of image segmentation models including most notably, domain shifts.
-Retraining new models for each new domain or task is unfeasable for clinical researchers without in-depth knowledge of deep learning.
+Retraining new models for each new domain or task is unfeasible for clinical researchers without in-depth knowledge of deep learning.

 Tasks are varied and can be differentiated by segmented class, modality, view, etc.
 ![](/article/images/universeg/tasks.jpg)